BZofia/LTC1257control_trial/README.md

 The original project provides a full implementation for controlling the **AD5761** Digital-to-Analog Converter on **MicroPython**.
 All testing is done on a **Raspberry Pi Pico** with RP2040.
 You might want to add timing interval between sync pulses and read/write operations if you encounter random bit in return values.
 Datasheet Reference: [Datasheet](./ad5761_5721.pdf)

-now im trying to modify it to work for the LTC1257 with raspberry pi 4
+In this version I trying to modify the repository to work for the LTC1257 with Raspberry pi 4.

 ## Features